cultivate-software/render-with-react-router/CONTRIBUTING.md

 Please make sure to lint the project with `npm run lint` and run the tests with `npm run cover` before you commit your changes.

+## Contributing and raising issues

+Please use the issue templates for features and bugs to raise any kind of issue.

+If you provide a solution to any issue don't forget to mention yourself as a contributor.
+In your pull request on GitHub just write a new comment with ```@all-contributors add <your GitHub handle e.g. davidbieder> <the emoji name/s that fits you contribution>``` (multiple contribution keys need to be separated by comma).
+The Emoji Key (and Contribution Types) can be found [here](https://allcontributors.org/docs/en/emoji-key).

 ### Update Typings

 If your PR introduced some changes in the API, you are more than welcome to modify the TypeScript type definition to reflect those changes.
 Just modify the `/types/index.d.ts` file accordingly.
 If you have never seen TypeScript definitions before, you can read more about it in it [documentation pages](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).